Rookout/docs/docs/rooks-setup.md

 ---
 id: rooks-setup
-title: Rookout SDK Setup
+title: SDK Setup
-sidebar_label: Rookout SDK Setup
+sidebar_label: SDK Setup
 ---

 This page will dive into the nitty gritty details on installing Rookout under various configurations.